Excessive Internet Use - Overview

 Screen use and vulnerable children

 The negative effects of screen use are more powerful on vulnerable children – but so are the positive ones.
-Teens who report having low mental well-being are more likely to say that they feel bad if nobody likes or comments on their posts, to say they’ve felt left out after seeing friends’ posts, and in general to have had negative experiences on social media.
-These same teens, though, are more likely to say that social media has an overall positive impact on them, to say that it makes them feel better about themselves, and to say that it makes them less lonely.[8]
+Teens who report having low mental well-being are more likely to say that they feel bad if nobody likes or comments on their posts, to say they’ve felt left out after seeing friends’ posts and to say they’ve had negative experiences on social media, in general.
+These same teens, though, are more likely to say that social media has an overall positive impact on them, that it makes them feel better about themselves and that it makes them less lonely.[16]

 What youth say about screen time

 Studies that have asked young people how they feel about screen use have generally found it has more positive than negative impacts on them.
-Some of the benefits they discuss include making them feel less lonely[9], helping them make new friends and/or keep in touch with friends and family[10], and letting them connect with support and health services.[11]
+Some of these benefits include making them feel less lonely[17], helping them make new friends and/or keep in touch with friends and family[18] and letting them connect with support and health services.[19]

-While young people often recognize that they have problems managing their screen use, many feel that they get conflicting messages from their parents’ screen use: 51% of teens say their parents are sometimes distracted by their phones when talking to them.[15]
-When kids were asked what screen time rules parents should follow, they said: “Put down the phone when your child is trying to say something important,” “Don’t spend all your free time on this stuff” and “Practice what you preach.”[16]
+While young people often recognize that they have problems managing their screen use, many are receiving conflicting messages from their parents.
+Around 60 percent of parents say they spend too much time on their smartphones and 68 percent report being distracted by their phone while spending time with their children.[26]
+When kids were asked what screen time rules parents should follow, they said: “Put down the phone when your child is trying to say something important,” “Don’t spend all your free time on this stuff” and “Practice what you preach.”[27]

 [2] Przybylski, Andrew K., and Netta Weinstein.
 “A Large-Scale Test of the Goldilocks Hypothesis.”
 Psychological Science, vol. 28, no. 2, 2017, pp. 204–215., doi:10.1177/0956797616678438.

-[5] Cramer, C & Inkster B. (2017) “#StatusOfMind: Social media and young people’s mental health and wellbeing.”
-Status of Mind, Royal Sicety for Public Health.”
+[9] Cramer, C & Inkster B. (2017) “#StatusOfMind: Social media and young people’s mental health and wellbeing.”
+Status of Mind, Royal Society for Public Health.”

 [6] Hoge, E., Bickham, D., and Cantor, J. (2017).
 Digital media, anxiety, and depression in children.
 Pediatrics, 140(Supplement 2):S76{S80.